kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

       Notes: Vol. 2 has pref. in German and English

-      Separate lists of Hessian emigrants from Hanau and Hesse-Kassel; includes place of origin.  <-- **TODO: Check this statement for accuracy!**
+      Separate lists of Hessian emigrants from Hanau and Hesse-Kassel; includes place of origin.

+..
+TODO: Check the above statement for accuracy

   - [Auswanderung aus Kurhessen : nach Osten oder Westen?
 (Emigration from Kurhessen : to the east of the west?)](https://worldcat.org/title/31413781)